Live Digital Painting Seminar by Painter Master Jeremy Sutton

 21:00 to 21:15 Networking

-Thanks to the sponsorship of Corel, a Canadian corporation, we are very fortunate to be able to hold this event in the magnificent, historical and newly renovated Canada House, built in the 1820s, situated in the heart of London.
+Thanks to the sponsorship of Corel, a Canadian corporation, we are very fortunate to be able to hold this event in the magnificent, historical and newly renovated Canada House, built in the 1820s, situated on Trafalgar Square, next to the National Gallery, in the heart of London (click here for map and directions).

 Great Door Prizes!